JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 By itself, allocating/freeing memory can take a significant amount of time compared to our other computations.
-This is especially true if `X` is very small so that the allocation overhead matters (in our benchmark LINK NOTEBOOK, we pay a 10× cost for a 6-element array and a 6× cost for a 36-element array), or  if `X` is very large so that the memory churn matters (see below for numbers).
+This is especially true if `X` is very small so that the allocation overhead matters (in our benchmark [notebook], we pay a 10× cost for a 6-element array and a 6× cost for a 36-element array), or  if `X` is very large so that the memory churn matters (see below for numbers).
 Furthermore, you pay a *different* performance price from the fact that you have